 Set Waves and high surf

 experienced, simply put, set waves are the name given to a set of bigger waves rolling in.
-If you have ever watched the ocean and noticed a calm sea and then all of a sudden the waves start to get bigger and rougher, you are looking at set waves.
+If you have ever watched the ocean and noticed a calm sea and then all of a sudden the waves start to get bigger and more consistant, you are looking at set waves.
 Set waves vary in size from day to day or even hour to hour.
 Once you start to notice them, you will notice they have a consistent time lapse depending on the beach and break type.
 Be aware that "set" waves are bigger than the in-between waves.

 submerged objects or like rocks or sharp objects or, if there are NO lifeguards on duty, do your due diligence on Surfline or Google the break and find out if there is anything you need to be aware of before bodysurfing there.
 Please always keep in mind the ocean is very dangerous and can kill you.
 Never underestimate it!
 In addition, if you do not have fins or a handboard, you are much more susceptible to currents and backwash than if you are on a surfboard because you are essentially swimming and do not have the board to keep you buoyant.
 Read our article on keeping fit for bodysurfing it could save your life

 such as a building, lifeguard tower, etc and do the same to the left or right of your position.
 By doing this, you will always know where you are and can act quickly if you see yourself moving in either direction.
 Being washed out is probably the most dangerous thing that can happen to you.
 It’s not fun and happens quicker than you can possible imagine.
 Be prepared and aware and you will dramatically reduce your risk in the water.
 Treat the ocean with respect and you should not have a problem!
 Read our article how to avoid and get out of rip currents and avoid rips altogether.

 The Beauty to bodysurfing is there is not a lot you really need